EricCarrGH/BASICProjects/README.md

-# FastBasic Projects
+# BASIC Projects

-This repo contains the source to programs I have written in FastFasic.
+This repo contains the source to programs I have written in various BASICs over the years

-FastBasic is fast interpreter for the BASIC language on the Atari 8-bit computers and the Atari 5200 console.

-You can downliad it at https://github.com/dmsc/fastbasic

 ## Jumpman
-A randomly generated endless platform scroller inspired by Mario
+A randomly generated endless platform scroller inspired by Mario, written in FastBasic for Atari 8-bit.

 This was an entry for the 2023 BASIC 10 Liner Contest (10 lines of up to 256 characters).
  * Contest page: https://www.homeputerium.de/